lucetzer/rps-challenge/README.md

 Task
 ----

-Knowing how to build web applications is getting us almost there as web developers!

 The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.

 Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories: